metro-digital/terraform-google-cf-projectcfg/docs/FAQ.md

 }
 ```

-**Remark:** You need to grant the role `roles/iam.workloadIdentityPoolAdmin` to the principle that is
+**Remark:** You need to grant the role `roles/iam.workloadIdentityPoolAdmin` to the principal that is
 executing the terraform code (most likely your service account used in your pipeline) if you plan to use
 `github_action_repositories`.